-To qualify for the full amount, you will have had to be working for 35 years and paid National Insurance during this time.
+To qualify for the full amount, you’ll have had to be working for 35 years and paid National Insurance during this time.
 There are also other factors to take into consideration.
 See the Which?
 Money information on State Pension for further guidance.

 What age do I get my State Pension?